Updated July 10, 2020.

 This is one of the most patriotic things I’ve ever done.
 My first Veterans’ Day in D.C., I learned that the general public can attend a ceremony at Arlington Cemetery for Veterans’ Day.
 I had to go for it.
 Then-Vice President Dick Cheney was the speaker, and it was one of the most moving events I have ever attended.

 Are you ready to visit D.C. this fall!
 I recommend it!
 Want more recommendations?
-Ask me in the comments section below!
+Check out my Washington, D.C., Page!